szeplakig/bcu_dungeon_world/docs/Character species.md

 When the other elves sailed across the sea, they left you a powerful weapon or item.
 It is one of the last known elvish artifacts.
 Work with the GM to create this item (it should have above average stats or possibly even magical properties), then name it.

-## Tusker
+## Orc

-It is not wise to underestimate a tusker.
+It is not wise to underestimate an orc.
 Behind our calm demeanor is an intensity.
 Look deeply and you will see, as if we were sitting by firelight, a dancing flame of fury reflected in our eyes.
-To awaken a tusker’s temper is to beckon unto death.
+To awaken an orc’s temper is to beckon unto death.

-### Special move: Berserker tusker
+### Special move: Berserker orc

 When you’re below 10 HP, you can choose one damage die to reroll per attack